Koda777/Dockerfile-Kali-Linux-Attack/README.md

 3. Build the Docker image: `docker build -t kali-attack .`
 4. Run the Docker container and mount the /box directory: `docker run -it -p 8080:8080 kali-attack`

-# Optional

 ## Optional

 If you already have an .ovpn file, you can simply place it in the `ovpn` folder.

 1. Place your .ovpn file in the `ovpn` folder.
-2. Run the following command to launch OpenVPN with your .ovpn file when the machine is running `openvpn /box/lab/{your_file.ovpn}
+2. Run the following command to launch OpenVPN with your .ovpn file when the machine is running `openvpn /box/lab/{your_file.ovpn}`

 ## Proxychains